top of page

 Building Momentum

-Over the past six years plans to build a permanent memorial for the Ancestors, who uncovered near the Gaillard Center in 2013, have gained momentum.
+Over the past eight years plans to build a permanent memorial for the Ancestors, who were uncovered near the Gaillard Center in 2013, have gained momentum.
 Here is the story of that process.

 Engaging Community

-In 2017, when Charleston Mayor Tecklenburg asked the Gullah Society to guide the reinterment and memorialization process, we began to host regular Community Conversations and visit schools.
-During our conversations we asked community members of all ages what they would like to learn about the Ancestors, how they would like to honor them and how they would like to feel when they visited a memorial that would recognize their lives.
+In 2017, when Charleston Mayor John Tecklenburg invited the Gullah Society to lead the reinterment and memorialization of the Anson Street Ancestors, we began hosting regular Community Conversations and visiting local schools.
+During these gatherings, we asked community members of all ages what they wanted to learn about the Ancestors, how they wished to honor them, and how they hoped to feel when visiting a future memorial.

 18 MW DSC_0921_edited.jpg